bertofurth/Seagate-Central-Utils/diskus/README-diskus.md

     export CARGO_TARGET_ARM_UNKNOWN_LINUX_GNUEABI_LINKER=$HOME/Seagate-Central-Toolchain/cross/tools/bin/arm-sc-linux-gnueabi-gcc

+We also need to supply a linker parameter for Rust to pass to the gcc compiler which specifies the location of the "sysroot" of the libraries belonging to the cross compilation toolkit.

+    export CARGO_TARGET_ARM_UNKNOWN_LINUX_GNUEABI_RUSTFLAGS="-C link-arg=--sysroot=$HOME/Seagate-Central-Toolchain/cross/sysroot/"

 Finally, change to the source directory associated with the tool being built and issue the following "cargo build" command in the source code directory to cross compile the software.